rethree/async/README.md

 `[ Lazy Thenable Completed a | Faulted ] -> Lazy Thenable [ Completed a | Faulted ]`

 The 'Parallel' module is a functional wrapper over native `Promise.all` api, _ceteris paribus_.
-Design approach is similar to that of `Task`, except for that it only accepts lazy promises as input functions. `TypeScript` signature further restricts it to operate on `Option`-returning promises and it is advised to only use built-in `Task` constructors for the input functions.
+Design approach is similar to that of `Task`, except that it only accepts `tasks` as input parameters. `TypeScript` signature further restricts it to operate on `thunk`-ed, `Option`-returning promises marked with `TypeRep` symbol.
+It is advised to only use built-in `Task` constructors for the input functions.
 No guarantees in regards to control flow (read - rejections) are given otherwise.
 This will be optimised once `Promise.allSettled` lands in official runtimes.

 ```typescript
 const all = Parallel(complete(42), fail(9001));